 "McKesson Corporation was an interesting company to work for.
 I was working for MED3000 but McKesson bought them out in December 2014.
 We were a third party billing company for many different states in the U.S. I worked for them over 2 years and would have still been there if the company we were doing the billing for renewed their contract.
 McKesson Corporation is located in a lot of states and employs a multitude of people."

 "I have been an Instructional Designer with McKesson for six years - three as a contractor and three as an employee.
 My team has been great to work with and the management have been helpful and informative.
-Unfortunately, over the past three years, my department has been reorganized three times and while the company at large (McKesson, Corp) is doing very well, my division is on the verge of being eliminated.
-If it weren't for that, I would not be looking to leave at this time."
+Unfortunately, over the past three years, my department has been reorganized three times and while the company at large (McKesson, Corp) is doing very well, my division is on the verge of being eliminated."

 "I've worked as a part time employee for 1.5 years and have learned many great things.
 However, it sometimes feels like a large company.
 That can be hard when I am looking to make a change, I must go through layers and layers of management to really get anything done sometimes."